AudiovisualMetadataPlatform/amp_bootstrap/README.md

 If the configuration change is complex, then it may be required to modify the code in amp_control.py to generate the resulting configuration files correctly.

+### Creating your own MGMs outside of the AMP environment

+Most of this is TBD, but the gist of it is:

+#### Create a repository for your MGM(s)

+You can copy the amp_mgms repository and then make a few changes

+* remove the bits you won't need:
+  * tools/* directories
+  * tests/*.yaml  test suites
+  * test/fixtures/* test fixtures
+* for each new tool create a new directory in tools for your new MGM including:
+  * mgm_build.sh to build your MGM
+  * mgm_version to indicate your tool version
+  * a galaxy-compatible xml tool file
+  * any scripts you'll need
+    * You can use mgm_python.sif as your python interpreter for most things with no dependencies
+    * or build a singularity container if there are tool-specific dependencies
+* build the package using amp_build.py
+* install the package like the standard amp packages
+* if your amp.yaml file overlay the galaxy.tools amp.default to include your MGM
+* enjoy